wreckage/halloa/README.md

 itself together.

-On the left we see our username and some other information, all of it brought to us by the UserInfo child component.
-This component uses the UserGravatar component to render a [gravatar] (gravatar.com), and the UserStats component to show our followers / following info.
-Below all that we see the micropost form, which is yet another react component (called `MicropostForm`).
+On the left we see our username and some other information, all of it brought to us by the `UserInfo` child component.
+This component uses the `UserGravatar` component to render a [gravatar] (https://www.gravatar.com), and the `UserStats` component to show our followers / following info.
+Below all of that we see the micropost form, which is yet another react component (called `MicropostForm`).

 Writing a post and clicking the "Post" button has our post show up in our feed without a page refresh.
 When the "Post" button is clicked, it is handled by an `onSubmit` function within the `MicropostForm` component, which sends the value of the form to the server via ajax.
 On successful submission the micropost count is incremented and the micropost feed is refreshed asynchronously.
+On the right of the page is our micropost feed, rendered by the `ShowMicroposts` component.
 If we now click the 'delete' link on our new post, the post will be deleted asynchronously.

 Clicking the "Users" link in the header takes us to a list of all the users on the site.
 This page is